mightyman5315/Cleaning---Project/README.md

 This is a project of a company that wants to know what to earn from each region that they are selling their products to.

 The task to be done are;
-Removing Duplicate IDs - so ensure that each ID in the data set is unique identifying and removing any duplicate entries.
+Removing Duplicate IDs - ensuring that each ID in the dataset is unique by identifying and removing any duplicate entries.

 Secondly, Handling Infinite Values-  To identify and drop any rows where the price per unit column contains "inf", has those values are not valid for analysis.